Bill-A/BecomingASuperLearner/README.md

 # Prompt Engineering 101
 ## Just Do It
 ```
-Just Do It: This prompt style is direct and to the point, providing a clear task without any additional context or instructions.
+This prompt style is direct and to the point, providing a clear task without any additional context or instructions.

+Also called a zero-shot prompt.

 Example Prompt: I want to learn Python programming.
 ```